srinath-dittakavi/SearchEngine-Microphone/README.md

    Download the model from Google Drive - https://drive.google.com/drive/u/0/folders/10FFki1k_mb19qYN1YhtXG0bQCW4PUJHs & Place it in the Webapp/Backend folder

-You should now be able to explore the model and interact with the search engine webapp.
+You should now be able to explore the model and interact with the search engine.
 Thank you!

+&nbsp;

 **Limitations:**
 - Accurate Transcription of Japanese Named Entries: While the model shows improved performance in transcribing Japanese named entries, further refinement can enhance its proficiency.